 Somatic stem cells also called adult stem cells, exist naturally in the body.
 They are important for growth, healing, and replacing cells that are lost through daily wear and tear.
 Stem cells from the blood and bone marrow are routinely used as a treatment for blood-related diseases.
 However, under natural circumstances somatic stem cells

-SMACRO is an at home sperm test that enables secure analysis of sperm; including Concentration/Count, Morphology, and Motility.
+SMACRO is an at-home sperm test that enables secure analysis of sperm; including Concentration/Count, Morphology, and Motility.
 In the privacy of your own home, with the aide of our professional online support, male fertility is a less daunting question.
-SMACRO combines the precision of professional optical microscopy with the ease of a smart device,
+SMACRO combines the precision of professional optical microscopy with the ease of a smart device, to

 Researchers have found a solution for a common form of male infertility.
 Nonobstructive azoospermia is a condition in which sperm do not grow to maturity.
 Japanese researchers have now reported a way to extract immature sperm from the testicle and use it for in vitro fertilization.
 They are using it successfully at a clinic in